 Extreme cruelty, however, cannot be dismissed as merely a matter of cultural norms.
 The sad fact is that in many places where dog meat is consumed, the dogs raised for food commonly endure a lifetime of abuse and often are slaughtered in a manner that is nightmarish in its brutality.
-This is especially true in South Korea and the Philippines.
+Two places in particular where this is true are South Korea and the Philippines.

-Although there is evidence suggesting that dog meat consumption occurred in South Korea over a thousand years ago, the non-profit International Aid for Korean Animals claims that the practice is not one that is deeply embedded into the history and culture of South Korea: “Even during desperate times … the consumption of dog was not a dietary tradition.
+Although dogs may have been kept and killed for food in South Korea over a thousand years ago, the nonprofit International Aid for Korean Animals asserts that in modern times, dog meat consumption is not a tradition deeply embedded into the nation’s culture: “Even during desperate times … the consumption of dog was not a dietary tradition.
 Like anywhere else, dog was eaten only as a last-ditch resort to avoid starvation.
-Then sometime in the last century the practice was taken up by a few older men for mythical health benefits regarding virility.”
+Then sometime in the last century the practice was taken up by a few older men for mythical health benefits regarding virility.”1

-Dog meat farms are scattered throughout the countryside, and the industry is estimated to be worth over US$200 million.1 The farms primarily raise a type of large, yellow, mixed-breed dog common in the region.
-The “farmed” yellow mixed-breed dogs are not the only dogs eaten, however—despite claims by some supporters of the industry.
-Abandoned pets are a common phenomenon in South Korea, and small, purebred dogs fall victim to the dog meat trade, as well, after they are unceremoniously dumped into the streets by owners who have grown tired of them.
-Such abandoned dogs are picked up by a collector, stuffed into tiny wire cages filled to capacity with other such dogs, and taken to Moran market—the largest dog meat market in the nation—and other smaller markets around the country to be slaughtered.
+Dog meat farms are scattered throughout the countryside, and the industry was estimated several years ago to be worth over US$200 million.3 The farms primarily raise a type of large, yellow, mixed-breed dog common to South Korea.
+These are not the only dogs eaten, however; unfortunately, the abandonment of pets is common in South Korea, and small, purebred dogs fall victim to the dog meat trade, as well, after they are unceremoniously dumped into the streets by owners who have grown tired of them.
+Such abandoned dogs are picked up by a collector, stuffed into tiny wire cages filled to capacity with other such dogs, and taken to Moran Market (the largest dog meat market in the nation) and other smaller markets around the country to be slaughtered.

 South Korean law is ambiguous on the legality of the dog meat trade and official efforts to reign in the trade have been half-hearted at best.
-One legal analyst concluded that “Despite the significance of the industry, there is no clear law governing the trade of dog meat.
-There is neither explicit recognition of dog meat as legitimate food, nor a clear ban on the sale or slaughter of dogs for food.”
-According to the South Korean non-profit, Korea Animal Rights Advocates (KARA), “It is technically illegal to process dogs like livestock and use dog meat as any kind of food product.
-However, it is not illegal to breed, or raise, or slaughter dogs for dog meat.”
+One legal analyst concluded that “there is no clear law governing matters relating to dog meat.
+While there is no explicit recognition of dog meat as legitimate food and of dogs as animals fit for human consumption, neither is there a clear ban on sale or slaughter of dogs for food.”4

-South Korea’s Animal Protection Act of 2007 expressly prohibits some of the cruel methods used by people in the dog meat trade to handle and slaughter dogs.
+South Korea’s Animal Protection Amendment Act of 2007 expressly prohibits some of the cruel methods used by people in the dog meat trade to handle and slaughter dogs.
 The law, however, is widely ignored, despite being revised with stronger penalties.
-With no substantive enforcement action to curb the sale of dog meat, it is available in restaurants throughout the country.
-In the late 1990s, a government survey estimated that well over 20,000 restaurants—counting those that were unregistered—offered dog meat.
-A similar number of such restaurants are believed to be in operation today.
+With no substantive enforcement action to curb the sale of dog meat, it remains available in restaurants throughout the country.
+The number of registered restaurants featuring bosintang (a traditional dog meat stew) numbered 6,484 in 1998; however, the government has estimated that there are actually well over 20,000 such restaurants, counting those that are unregistered.5

 Akin to the abysmal manner in which pigs and chickens are raised for meat in factory farms, dogs raised for meat in South Korea endure miserable living conditions.
 From birth to slaughter, these dogs are kept in cramped rusty, cages stacked on top of each other.
 The method of slaughter is usually extremely (and even intentionally) brutal, and the dogs are often butchered in full view of the others.

-Most horrifically—due to a widely held belief that high adrenaline levels will produce tender meat and increase the supposed health benefits—many dogs who are killed are sadistically made to experience extreme fear and suffering prior to death.
-Dogs are commonly killed via bludgeoning, hanging, or electrocution.
-Many dogs are hung and then beaten to increase their fear and panic.
-Some even have a blow torch used on them while they are still alive to remove their hair.
-At the open-air markets, dogs are electrocuted and their necks are broken—all in plain sight to passers-by.
+Most horrifically—due to a traditional belief that high adrenaline levels will produce tender meat and increase the supposed health benefits—dogs who are killed may be intentionally subjected to extreme fear and suffering and be killed via bludgeoning, hanging, or electrocution.
+At the open-air markets, dogs are often electrocuted and their necks are broken—all in plain sight to passers-by and the other dogs.

-Half a million dogs are slaughtered annually in the Philippines.
-The Philippine dog meat trade is primarily centered in the city of Baguio, in the northern Luzon Island province of Benguet.
+Hundreds of thousands of dogs are slaughtered for meat each year in the Philippines.6 The dog meat trade is primarily centered in the city of Baguio, in the northern Luzon Island province of Benguet.
 Historically, it was associated with celebratory events and rituals of mourning and only affected a small number of dogs.
-However, over the past 25 years, the dog meat trade has rapidly increased for commercial rather than cultural reasons.
+However, in recent decades, the dog meat trade has rapidly increased for commercial rather than cultural reasons.

 Inhumane Treatment During Transport and Slaughter